-Safe School Climate Specialist: District Safe School Climate Coordinator: Keith Johnston, Assistant Director Lizanne M. Cox, Director
+District Safe School Climate Coordinator:

+Lizanne M. Cox, Director

 (203) 389-0823 ext.
-1215 (203) 389-0823 ext.1203 kjohnston@commongroundct.org lcox@commongroundct.org
+1203

+lcox@commongroundct.org

 C. Annual Notification of the Complaint Process

 The process by which students may make formal, informal, and anonymous complaints as set forth below shall be publicized annually in the student handbook.
 In addition, this Safe School Climate Plan shall be placed on the School website.